ff6347/prototyping-machines/video-prototypes/Mikronerv – Sujing & Nina/index.md

 5. Patronising
    When the device has more power to decide over or command the user. e. g. the apple watch that tells the user when to stand up and move.

 Eventually the patronising microwave has been chosen, because it fits a futuristic setting best.
-Also, the microwave should not be malfunctioning in the fist place: it should be percived annoying because it works as promised.
+Also, the microwave should not be malfunctioning in the fist place: it should be perceived annoying because it works as promised.
 Patronising devices are most oftenly used in the context of health and fitness.
 Therefore a microwave that examines the nutritiousness of the food was contrived.
 It scans the food and displays the nutritional factor on the glass front.
 Whenever the food is not healthy enough it refuses to open the door.
 This way the user should be forced to a healthy diet.